nhuallpa/aws-certificate-developer/README.md

     - Any distributed workloads
     - Workloads with a flexible start and end time
   - No suitable for critical job or databases
-- EC2 Dedicated Host: Book an entire physical server.
+- **EC2 Dedicated Host**: Book an entire physical server.
   - Allocated for your account for a 3-yeas period reservation
-  - More expensive
+  - The most expensive
+- **EC2 Dedicated instances**
-- EC2 Dedicated instances
+- EC2 Capacity Reservacion
+  - Reserve **OnDemand** instances capacity in a separete AZ for any duration
+  - You always have access to EC2 capacity when you need it
+  - No commitment
+  - _Suitable for short-term. uninterrupted workloads that needs to be in a specif AZ_

 ### EBS - Elastic Block Store
 - It allows your instance to persist data, event after their termination